kdas0501/mixed_MC_PDE/README.md

 The following .py files are required in order to utilise the mixed Monte-Carlo PDE method.

 - **SPDE_CN.py**
-  Computes the price of a European put or call option in the Heston, GARCH diffusion, Ornstein-Uhlenbeck, Inverse-Gamma, and Verhulst models via the mixed Monte-Carlo PDE method, where the numerical PDE scheme utilised is Crank-Nicolson.
+  Computes the price of a European put/call option in the Heston, GARCH diffusion, Ornstein-Uhlenbeck, Inverse-Gamma, and Verhulst models via the mixed Monte-Carlo PDE method, where the numerical PDE scheme utilised is Crank-Nicolson.

 - **SPDE_semiimplicit.py**
-  Computes the price of a European put or call option in the Heston, GARCH diffusion, Ornstein-Uhlenbeck, Inverse-Gamma, and Verhulst models, where the numerical PDE scheme utilised is semi-implicit.
+  Computes the price of a European put/call option in the Heston, GARCH diffusion, Ornstein-Uhlenbeck, Inverse-Gamma, and Verhulst models, where the numerical PDE scheme utilised is semi-implicit.

 ### Auxiliary files
 The rest of the .py files are auxiliary files that are not required for the mixed Monte-Carlo PDE method.